Morphonodepredictivemodel/morphonode/README.md

 ## Building a robust binomial model (RBM)

 One of the modules of the MPM suite is the RBM, for the estimation of malignancy risk.
 Two main limitations could affect the performances of a regression model, including the logistic one: (i) deviation from normality constraints, and (ii) high dimensionality (#variables >> #subjects).
 Both these aspects impacted the development of a risk estimation model in the MPM suite.
 The former was (at least partially) addressed by estimating bootstrap standard errors (SE), through the **morphonode** function `boot.se`.
 The latter, issued by the low frequency of certain values (levels) of categorical ultrasound features, was addressed by using a dichotomized version of each regressor.
-Let us build the elements of the RBM:
+Let us create the building blocks of the RBM:

 ```r
 # The first step is to obtain a dichotomous version of the MPM ultrasound feature dataset